Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Our Approach

 To address this inefficiency, we propose a strategy that leverages the classical Yannakakis algorithm~\cite{vldb81-yannakakis}, which efficiently computes acyclic joins through semi-join reductions.
 The key insight is to partition the join path into a prefix (the base table $T_{\text{base}}$) and a suffix ($[T_1, T_2, \ldots, T_{\ell-1}]$).
 We apply the Yannakakis algorithm with inner joins to the suffix tables, which performs bottom-up semi-join reductions to eliminate non-contributing tuples, followed by top-down joins to produce an intermediate result $S$.
-We then left outer join this suffix result to the base table: $T_{\text{aug}} \gets T_{\text{base}} \mathbin{\ltimes} S'$, where $S'$ is the deduplicated suffix on join key $c_1^R$.
-We refer to this approach as suffix-Yannakakis.
+We then left outer join this suffix result to the base table to obtain a path-specific joined table $R_p \gets T_{\text{base}} \mathbin{\ltimes} S'$, where $S'$ is the deduplicated suffix on join key $c_1^R$.
+We refer to this approach as \emph{suffix-Yannakakis}.

 To maintain the invariants when dealing with one-to-many or many-to-many join relationships, we perform deduplication, ensuring that each base table row joins with at most one tuple from each foreign table.
 Following prior work~\cite{vldb20-arda, icde24-autofeat, icde25-featpilot}, we deduplicate by selecting the first occurrence of a tuple among multiple tuples that share the same join key, converting relationships to one-to-one.
 Alternatively, an aggregation function (e.g., average, sum, count) can be applied.
 The selection of an appropriate aggregation function has been investigated in FeatAug~\cite{icde24-feataug}, which, however, operates in a different setting, involving a fixed pair of tables rather than a table corpus.
 Incorporating such a mechanism in JEX can be a future extension.